Serving all people by providing personalized health and wellness through exemplary care, education and research.

 MESALAMINE (me SAL a meen) is used to treat the pain and inflammation caused by ulcerative colitis.

 This medicine is for rectal use only.
 Do not take by mouth.
 Wash your hands before and after use.
 Take off the wrapping.
 Try to handle the suppository as little as you can, so that it does not melt before use.
+Do not cut or break suppository.
 A small amount of lubricating gel may be used on the tip of the suppository.
 Lie on your side with your lower leg straightened out and your upper leg bent forward toward your stomach.
 Lift upper buttock to expose the rectal area.
 Apply gentle pressure to insert the suppository completely into the rectum, pointed end first.
 Hold buttocks together for a few seconds.
 For best results, use this medicine after you have had a bowel movement, and try to keep in place for 1 to 3 hours or longer.
 Do not use more often than directed.

 Take your medicine at regular intervals.
 Follow the directions on the prescription label.
 Do not stop taking except on your doctor's advice.